diogomesquita/LabShoppingList/README.md

-Projeto 01 do módulo 03 do programa FuturoDev.
+Projeto 01 do módulo 03 do programa FuturoDev - Senai - SC.